zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 -   Currently, 60,000 partitions are allowed in a table, and the partition hierarchy cannot exceed 6 levels.
 -   The comment content is the effective string which length does not exceed 1024 bytes.
 -   Lifecycle indicates the lifecycle of the table, unit: days..
 The statement create table like does not copy the lifecycle attribute from source table.
--   For more information about external tables, see[Access OSS](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS Data.md#).
+-   For more information about external tables, see [Access OSS](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS Data.md#).

 **For example:**